 - The opto-coupler (aka “Vactrol”) HTV P1501, cannot be sourced nowadays, but might be replaced with VTL5C9 or NSL32-SR3.
 Due to differencies between specs, but also between individual optocouplers, other alterations may be needed in the PolySix “auto-tune” circuit.
 If VR15 (Tune Mid) and VR1 (Adj Center) counteract each other, so that C3 stays too sharp, and you finally hit bottom while turning VR15 clockwise, then you may need to decrease the value of R216 a bit.

 - Sometimes IC17 – 19 need to be replaced.
-If you change IC17 and IC18 to TL072, instead of the less common JRC072, there’s a resistor change you need to perform, specified in the KLM-266 schematic, in the service manual.
+If you change IC17 and IC18 to TL072, instead of the less common NJM072, there’s a resistor change you need to perform, specified in the KLM-266 schematic, in the service manual.
+Don’t bother to source NJMs, the TL072 is a higher performance OpAmp.